 It is generally not recommended to include the log file in the volumes to be replicated.
+With some integration agents, this is not allowed.
+With others, it reduces or limits some restore scenarios.

 After successful backup, details of the backup session are saved to the IDB.